 - attachment to concentrate dryer heat

 - clip and/or ties to section off hair

 Next, pull up all the wig hair, except for a few tracks near the bottom.
-This is the first section you will be curling.
+You will be blow drying the wig straight in sections.
 We like to separate each section by the track lines (as pictured).

 |Step Six: Add Some Heat